tamirms/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 - A postgres store for a wallet app that updates the app's `users` table any time a user's balance changes
 - A streaming service that sends websockets notifications whenever the price for a particular asset changes

+`Process` is an interface that transforms an input object into an output object. `Process` takes in a map for it's input and outputs a map as the result.
+The fields of the input map to a `Process` instance is defined by the `requiredFields() []string` method.
+The fields that a `Process` instance will output is defined by the `fieldUpdates() map[string]FieldAction` method, where `FieldAction` is an enum with one of the values `add`, `remove`, or `modify`.
+If the field remains untouched when passing through the `Process` instance then it should not be included in the map object output by `fieldUpdates()`.

+We can chain multiple `Process` instances in a tree structure that is controlled by a `ProcessingPipeline` instance.
+Thus, the many implementations of the `Process` interface will all be reusable components. `ProcessingPipeline` will have the smarts to `validate()` a group of `Process`es to check that all their input and output fields are valid based on the ordering and setup of the process chain.
+This will ensure that the user does not accidentally configure an invalid `ProcessingPipeline` and we can find this out on app startup instead of at runtime.
+The onus of constructing a valid `ProcessingPipeline` is ultimately on the user.

+`Process` will also have a `process(input map[string]interface{}) map[string]interface{}` method and we can use the output of one `Process` as an input to the next `Process`.
+The output of a `ProcessingPipeline` will also be a `map[string]interface{}` that can be consumed by a `Store`.
+The `Store` will be capable of converting this map into the necessary database actions for it's own specific database implementation.

-Unfortunately, `Store`s and `Process` objects are not reuseable, because they have a particular storage schema baked-in in order to know how to write out updates.
+Unfortunately, `Store`s are not reuseable, because they have a particular storage schema baked-in in order to know how to write out updates.
 This is why the `Store`s in the diagram below have names like `MyPostgresStore` rather than `PostgresStore`.
 However, `Store`s are extensible, because a developer can create and add a new store or `Process` to their app that writes to the same underlying storage (say a postgres database) and adds new tables or fields.

 There's also a significant challenge keeping stores in sync.
 If multiple `Process`es write to the same underlying store, or to entirely different stores, then any read operation that reads across stores or across data updated by multiple `Processes`s is at risk of reading inconsistent values.